 The bond with baby doesn’t stop when nursing stops.

 The world does not end when your baby stops nursing before you are ready.
 Yes, it is a loss.
 But it is one you can get through, enjoying the breastfeeding season for what it was.

-I SO enjoyed the nursing phase with my three babies!
+I SO enjoyed the nursing phase with my babies!
 Much more than I ever thought I would.
-It didn’t come naturally to me – it took a lot of learning for me and my babies – but it was so worth it!
+It didn’t come naturally to me.
+It took a lot of learning for me and my babies – but it was so worth it!
 I hope these simple tips will encourage you on your own breastfeeding journey with your little one!
 Blessings to you, mama!